flipchan/LayerProx/README.md

 # LayerProx
 A rebuild of marionette, encrypted proxy that simulates general webtraffic.

+core idea of LayerProx project make the person that is intercepting our data for example a mitm belive that we are visiting site "X" when we are on site "Y"

 Makes Real looking http packages, to avoid censorship why not make the data look like social media or something other?